 Triad Relationship – Three people in a relationship.
 Often seen when an existing couple adds a new partner.

 Z Relationship – See the picture.
 While I think a Z is generally intended to depict a couple dating separate people, I don’t often see this structure because it depends on the “ends” of the Z not having any outside relationships.
 A web relationship is much more common (see below).

 Two Examples of Quad Relationships – Four people in a relationship, often formed through the merging of two existing couples.
 There is usually some form of a romantic relationship between all parties, but individual members may or may not be sexual with each other depending on the orientations of the people involved.
 A good example of the type of quad relationship depicted on the left can be found here.

 A web relationship is essentially any poly relationship that does not fall into one of the more easily defined structures, usually because of the number of people involved.
 It can consist of any number of people and configuration of romantic and sexual relationships.
-For the math geeks among you, this handy widget demonstrates the possible connections among a given number of people.

 Now that you know the theory behind the terms, let me share what I’ve seen in practice::

 - With the exception of a long-term couple who has other ties (a house, children, etc) the distinctions between primary, secondary, and tertiary relationships are often fuzzy.